KshitijD21/mail-tracker-ui/mail-tracker-extension/README.md

 When you're viewing an email in Gmail and logged into the extension:

-1. **AI Reply Button**: A "🤖 Reply with AI" button appears below each email
+1. **AI Reply Button**: A sleek "Reply with AI" button with a modern gradient appears next to Reply/Forward buttons
 2. **Content Extraction**: Automatically extracts the email content (removing quotes and signatures)
 3. **AI Processing**: Sends the email content to the backend AI service
 4. **Smart Integration**: